 With a larger (though still not very large) budget, the Caped Crusader took to land, sea and air.
 Batman and the Boy Wonder had a full arsenal replete with Batcopter, Batboat and Batmobile, of course.
 Up against our heroes was a full rogues gallery of villains that included the Riddler, the Joker, the Penguin and Catwoman.

-To celebrate the 50th anniversary of Batman: The Movie, here are a dozen doozies you might not have known about the motion picture.
+Here are a dozen doozies you might not have known about the motion picture.

 1. The Green Hornet was the voice of President Lyndon B. Johnson.